skokenes/D3-Lasso-Plugin/README.md

 lasso.closePathDistance(75); // the lasso loop will complete itself whenever the lasso end is within 75 pixels of the origin
 ```

-lasso.**clipPath**(_[id]_)
+lasso.**area**(_[sel]_)

-The clipPath() parameter takes in a string representing the id of an element to be used as a clipPath for the lasso.
-By default, no clipPath is defined.
-If no input is specified, the function returns the current clipPath id.
+The area() parameter takes in a selection representing the element to be used as a target area for the lasso event.
+If no input is specified, the function returns the current area selection.
 ```
-lasso.clipPath("#clip"); // the lasso will be clipped by the element with id "#clip"
+lasso.area(d3.select("#myLassoRect")); // the lasso will be trigger whenever a user clicks and drags on #myLassoRect
 ```

 lasso.**on**(_type,[func]_)